squattingmonk/nasher/README.md

 This section provides a places to note the package's author, description, name, version, and url.
 This data is currently not used by any nasher commands, but that may change in the future.
+You can skip it with the `--skipPkgInfo` flag.

 | Field         | Repeatable | Description                                                          |
 | ---           | ---        | ---                                                                  |